bem-site/bem-js-tutorial/02-Modifiers/02-Modifiers.en.md

 });
 ```

-Indeed, the same goes for elements which an additional first parameter for the
+Indeed, the same goes for elements when `toggleMod` is called on an element
-helper method.
+instance.

 ## Deleting a modifier